shiffman/shiffman.net/teaching/a2z/analysis/index.md

 The above formula might look a little bit simpler to you than the original Bayes rule.
 This is because I am leaving out the "prior probability" and assuming that any document has a 50% chance of being category A or B.

 Now, all that is left to do is take a new document, and compute the total probability for that document according to the formula specified in <a href="http://www.paulgraham.com/spam.html">Graham&#8217;s essay</a>.
-For this step, we need to calculate [combined probability](http://www.paulgraham.com/naivebayes.html).
-[Another resource](http://www.mathpages.com/home/kmath267.htm).
+For this step, we need to calculate [combined probability](http://www.paulgraham.com/naivebayes.html) as outlined by Graham.
+For more about combined probability, here's [another resource](http://www.mathpages.com/home/kmath267.htm).

 {% highlight java %}
 // Combined probabilities